ANTARES-PRJ/VCFAnnotator/README.md

 There are two fields to fill in for each database:
 - `id` to differentiate it from others;
 - `file` is the name of the database file;
-- `operation` indicate the type of operation with which you want to use the specific database.
+- `operation` indicates the type of operation with which you want to use the specific database (*the following values can be used as operation: g means gene-based, gx means gene-based with cross-reference annotation, r means region-based and f means filter-based*)

-Here's how to specify the value of file for each type:
+Here's how to specify the value of the file for each type:
 - **databasesTXT**: Write the file name without extension and the Human genome reference hg38.
 Example: `file = "clinvar"` will refer to hg38_clinvar.txt.
 - **databasesVCF** and **databasesGFF3**: Specify the full file name with the Human genome reference (hg38_, ...) and the extension.